prisma-labs/graphql-framework-experiment/docs/guides/conventions.md

 **Pattern**

-A module, anywhere in your source directory, named one of: `app.ts` `server.ts` `service.ts`.
+A module, anywhere in your source directory, named `app.ts`.

-Your app must have exactly one of, or none of, these.

 **About**

 This convention is optional if schema modules are present, required otherwise.

-If your app defines this module, Nexus will boot from it.